wjakob/nanobind/docs/api_core.rst

 .. cpp:function:: void export_for_interop(handle type)

-   Make the Python type object *type*, which was bound in this nanobind domain, be available for import by other binding libraries and other nanobind domains.
+   Make the Python type object *type*, which was created by a :cpp:class:`nb::class_` or :cpp:class:`nb::enum_` binding statement in this nanobind domain be available for import by other binding libraries and other nanobind domains.
 If they do so, then their bound functions will be able to accept and return instances of *type*.

    Repeatedly exporting the same type is idempotent.